 8. Nashville International Airport (BNA)

-Music-loving families can get their fix during a layover at Nashville International.
 As a major hub for Southwest Airlines, Nashville has mastered the management of crowds by installing six concert stages throughout the airport.
 Check the airport website's monthly calendar of concert events for specific details.

 Besides live music, the airport hosts various art exhibitions and has three padded, play areas for kids.
 The brightly colored playgrounds feature LEGOs, tunnels to explore, slides and climbing walls.
 They are located towards the far ends of Concourses A, B and C.